MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance/New-ActivityAlert.md

 ### -EmailCulture
 The EmailCulture parameter specifies the language of the notification email message.

 Valid input for this parameter is a supported culture code value from the Microsoft .NET Framework CultureInfo class.
 For example, da-DK for Danish or ja-JP for Japanese.
-For more information, see CultureInfo Class (https://go.microsoft.com/fwlink/p/?linkId=184859).
+For more information, see [CultureInfo Class](https://go.microsoft.com/fwlink/p/?linkId=184859).

 ```yaml
 Type: CultureInfo